mrBettazzi/exercise-tracker/README.md

 export default class ExerciseCreate extends Component {
   constructor(props) {
-    super(props);  // always in react
+    // super() ... always needed in React super(props);

-    // this event binding ... always in React this.onChangeUsername = this.onChangeUsername.bind(this);
+    // this event binding ... always needed in React this.onChangeUsername = this.onChangeUsername.bind(this);
     this.onChangeDescription = this.onChangeDescription.bind(this);
     this.onChangeDuration = this.onChangeDuration.bind(this);